hphelion/documentation/cloudos/manage.troubleshooting.md

 <tr style="background-color: white; color: black;">
 <td> Symptoms </td>
-<td> When user navigating in the dashboard a Unauthorized error message may appear in the top of the browser and no items will be rendered in the user interface. </td>
+<td> While navigating through the Operational Dashboard menus, you may see an Unauthorized error, and no items will be rendered in the user interface. </td>
 </tr>

 <tr style="background-color: white; color: black;">